-It is believed most testers become one by accident or due to shortage of developer jobs.
+It is believed most testers become one by accident or due to a shortage of developer jobs.
 I was destined to become one.
 There exists a lot more to testing than what meets the eye.
 We chose to become testers with some initial training which prepared us for what was in store later.

-As a tester my sole objective is to break a system in every possible way until it yields and log as many defects as can be found.
-We need to be diligent because there does not exist any process, technology, or methodology which will let a tester find all the defects in the code and bona fide claim that “this application/product is defect free”.
+As a tester, my sole objective is to break a system in every possible way until it yields and log as many defects as can be found.
+We need to be diligent because there does not exist any process, technology, or methodology which will let a tester find all the defects in the code and bona fide claim that “this application/product is defect-free”.
 This is why we log each issue in the Defect Management Tool software as defects or bugs.

-Are we the Sales-men?
+Are we Sales-men?

 The Sales team of any company revolves around two fundamental core objectives –

 1) Motivate the potential client to buy the product

 If we compare a tester to a salesperson and consider the developer as a buyer, the following two objectives come to my mind which is logically similar to a sales job –

 1) Make developer actually WANT to fix the Defect

 2) Get past their excuses and reasons for not fixing the Defect.

 Have you ever witnessed a court case?
 Imagine this from an Advocate’s viewpoint as he tries to field his best defense and arguments to convince the judge.
 When you find a defect in the product, the report alone sometimes will not be enough to motivate the developer to fix the problem.
 Developers frequently work within very tight schedules and prioritize the defects that they have to fix based on their own set of criteria & urgency which need not address the requirements from the testing team.